spencerharris63/JAMStack/readme.md

 ### 1.7.1.
 Templating and Front Matter

-Recall, 11ty uses a templating software called Liquid by default. `{{ content }}` is a Liquid [object](https://shopify.github.io/liquid/basics/introduction/).
-If templating is new to you don't worry, it is generally quite simple and can be mastered easily.

-There are many [templating languages](https://colorlib.com/wp/top-templating-engines-for-javascript/) besides Liquid (and 11ty supports most).

-The material at the top between the `---`'s is called [frontmatter](https://www.11ty.io/docs/data-frontmatter/) and uses `Yaml` (Yet Another Markup Language) syntax.
+The material at the top between the `---`'s is commonly called [front matter](https://www.11ty.io/docs/data-frontmatter/) and uses [YAML](https://yaml.org/) (YAML Ain't Markup Language).
+YAML is typically used for processing instructions.

 #### 1.7.1.1.
-Collections
+Tagged Collections

 [Collections](https://www.11ty.io/docs/collections/) use tags to group content.

-You can use multiple tags:
+Note: you can use multiple tags.

 ```md
 ---